astiob/mplayer2/DOCS/man/en/vo.rst

     problems include Mesa/Intel not accepting ``rgb16``, Mesa sometimes not being compiled with float texture support, and some OSX setups being very slow with ``rgb16``, but fast with ``rgb32f``.)

+    Some features are available with OpenGL 3 capable graphics drivers only.

     lscale=<filter>
         Set the scaling filter.
 Possible choices: